May 15, 2026|

 4. You’ll see a list of individual respondents, each with their respective answers to the questions in your form.

 This method is especially useful for understanding the feedback provided by each participant individually.
 It allows you to assess their specific responses, making it ideal for personalised follow-ups or addressing unique concerns.
-Whether you’re conducting surveys, quizzes, or feedback forms, the “Individual” tab helps you gain valuable insights into each respondent’s perspective.

-4) Google Sheet
+4) Linked Google Sheet — the analysis view

 Another method to manage and analyse responses in Google Forms is by exporting them to a Google Sheets document.
 This process allows you to work with the data in a more versatile and detailed way.